-Math for the Healthcare Professional is designed to give students a broad overview and firm foundational understanding of basic math skills.
-Students will focus on the specific math skills required to be an allied health professional.
-These skills include place values, Roman numerals, calculation of decimals, fractions, ratios, percentages, office financial transactions, and conversions of metric/standard measurements that will prepare the student to calculate accurate medication dosages and measurements using various medicinal cups and syringes as well as the handling of money.
+This course is designed to give students a broad overview and firm foundational understanding of dosage and medication administration skills.
+Students will focus on the specific skills required to be an allied health professional.
+These skills include navigation of the Federal Drug Administration ® website, Roman numerals, drug schedules, patient "Rights" of drug administration, safe handling of drugs, calculation of decimals, fractions, ratios, and measurement conversions that will prepare the student to calculate accurate medication measurements and the handling of money.